 How to get an exact £30,000 take-home figure

-The most accurate way to check your pay is to run the numbers using your own details rather than a generic example.
-Even small changes can affect the result.
+The most accurate way to check your pay is to use your own details.

-Use our Take Home Pay Calculator UK to get a more precise result based on your tax region, pension setup, student loan plan and pay frequency.
+Use our Take Home Pay Calculator UK to calculate your exact net pay based on your situation.

 Is £30,000 a good salary in the UK?

-The key is not just what the salary sounds like on paper, but how much reaches your bank account each month and what fixed costs you need to cover.
+The key factor is how much reaches your bank account each month after deductions.